bahrus/json-merge/README.md

 <my-grid gridOptions="[[gridOptions]]"></my-grid>
 ```

 By default, the mergedObject property / event raises an event containing the merged object.
+And we've already discussed an alternative way of passing the data, using attribute "pass-down."

-One can raise the objection that using an event handler to pass data between components violates some philophical tenet or other, or that it is less efficient.
-May I see the day when this is actually the bottleneck of any application.
-Still, if this is a concern, you can instead provide a callback function, which will skip the event-based approach.
-This requires using xtal-json-merge, which extends xtal-insert-json:
+xtal-json-merge, which extends xtal-insert-json, supports additional ways of handling the merged object.
+You can specify a callback function

 ```html
 <!--- Polymer Syntax -->